-GRIALE is the Research Group on Irony and Humour in Spanish at the Department of Spanish Philology, General Linguistics and the Theory of Literature at the University of Alicante.
+GRIALE is the Research Group on Irony and Humour in Spanish at the Department of Spanish Studies, General Linguistics and the Theory of Literature at the University of Alicante.

 Founded in 2002, it has carried out six R+D projects, and has been the beneficiary of different funds from the University of Alicante.

 Its main aims are the pragmatic analysis of irony and humour, observation of sociocultural factors such as gender and its influence on irony and humour, the acquisition of humour in children and the application of results obtained from teaching-learning Spanish as a foreign language and language disorders, especially those related to autism.
 Moreover, it has created a range of corpuses on humour, which can be found in observahumor.com (http://www.observahumor.com/)